MichaelCurrin/docsify-js-tutorial/docs/README.md

 The clickable text above the standard sidebar takes you to the cover page.
 You can scroll down to the homepage (`docs/README.md`), but there are no links on the page to the homepage.
 So add a link to the Homepage with a first entry at the top.

-Example of a link to the page page, using root page path and ID of the heading on the hompage.
+Example of a link to the page page, using root page path and ID of the heading on the homepage.

 ```markdown
 - [Home](/#my-app)